stearm/micro-joi/README.md

     })
 });
 ```
 but you can validate only body or query.
-To keep api backward compatible, you can omit `body` and `query`: write the shape of your request body directly, look at the examples below.
+To keep api backward compatible, you can write the shape of your request body directly, look at the examples below.

 ## Examples